Commercial Debt Collection: Recover What Others Write Off

 What a Commercial Collection Agency Actually Does

 Professional escalation without relationship damage.
-When your own accounts receivable team has sent three reminders and made five phone calls without result, the dynamic is stuck.
 Introducing a third party changes the signal.
-The debtor now understands that the creditor has invested resources in recovery, which implies willingness to escalate further.
-A professional agency can deliver this signal while maintaining diplomatic language that preserves the commercial relationship.
+The debtor now understands that the creditor has invested resources in recovery and is willing to escalate further.

 Information asymmetry reduction.
 A good agency investigates the debtor before pursuing the debt.
 Is the company solvent?
-Are there other creditors with competing claims?
-Has the debtor filed for restructuring or insolvency protection?
-Are there assets to pursue if litigation becomes necessary?
+Are there other creditors?
+Has the debtor filed for restructuring?

 Contingency (no recovery, no fee).
-The agency charges a percentage of what they recover — typically 10-30% depending on the claim's age, amount, and jurisdiction.
-This is the standard model for amicable collection and aligns the agency's incentives with yours.
-If they don't collect, you pay nothing.
+The agency charges 10-30% of what they recover depending on the claim’s age, amount, and jurisdiction.
+Incentives fully aligned.

 Choosing an Agency: The Five-Question Filter